laysiong/Data-Analysis-Projects/CreditCard_Analysis/README_WIP.md

   <img src="https://github.com/laysiong/Data-Analysis-Projects/assets/65546211/d3dcd5fc-04e2-4503-b81e-f07edbcd79e8">
 </p>

-<p>A reason for the increased number of late payments to Credit bills could be the number of Customer growth over time.</p>
+<p> The number of Customers continues to grow through the years.
+It was not the contributor to the increasing in late payment.</p>

 <p align="center">
   <img src="https://github.com/laysiong/Data-Analysis-Projects/assets/65546211/c315361b-3d62-4159-bc5e-6b72a0885ed9">
 </p>

-<p>The reason for the increase in late payments, is our longer-time client (2 years).
-The pattern also forms of late payment on every Jan to May Period.</p>
+<p>The number of late payments has increased among our long-term clients who have been with us for 2 years.
+There's also a pattern of increasing late payments observed every year during the January to May period.</p>

 <p align="center">
   <img src="https://github.com/laysiong/Data-Analysis-Projects/assets/65546211/3619e041-fa20-4938-99b5-f7e135762b4d">
 </p>

 <h3>Did they spend over the credit limit or spend amount per month?and overall?</h3>
-<p> Currently, there is 45% are in debt with their credit card.</p>
+<p> Currently, 45% of customers are in debt with their credit cards.
+However, this doesn't necessarily indicate an inability to pay; it might suggest that some customers simply require more time. </p>

 <p align="center">
   <img src="https://github.com/laysiong/Data-Analysis-Projects/assets/65546211/ecde6d90-a278-4959-87b5-24ebe9d83ea9">
 </p>

 <h3> What is their risk profile? </h3>
-<p> I created a risk profile based on 2 factors, first are the payments on time, and did the spent pass their credit limit monthly?
-Based on that, we will assign a score to each client to determine its risk profile.
+<p> We've developed a risk profile for each client based on two critical factors: the timeliness of their payments and whether they exceed their monthly credit limit.
+Using the information at our disposal, we assign a score to each client, helping us determine their individual risk profile.

-Distribution of Repay to Spend Amount Raito across Ages, there is a number of people that are in debt but they are quite close to paying up debt.
-There are few clients that pay amounts that exit further from what they spend on.
-It could be a repayment of their previous debt that is not recorded in the data.
+In observing the distribution of the 'Repay to Spend Amount Ratio' across different age groups, we notice that many individuals are in debt.
+However, they're nearing the completion of their debt repayment.
+A smaller subset of clients appears to be paying amounts significantly higher than their recent spending.
+This discrepancy might be due to them settling previously unrecorded debts.

-Distribution of Risk Groups Across Ages, there seems to be a group of clients under 60 who fall into the high-risk profile.
+When examining the distribution of risk groups by age, a concerning trend emerges.
+A considerable number of clients below the age of 60 fall into the high-risk category.

+Regarding geographic patterns, cities like Bangalore, Calcutta, Cochin, Patna, and Chennai have a notably higher number of individuals with lower credit scores.

+Lastly, when segmented by tier, both the silver and platinum categories show a tendency towards lower credit scores.
 </p>

 <p align="center">